 The Independent Directors have submitted their disclosures to the Board that they fulfil all the requirements as stipulated in Section 149(7) of the Companies Act, 2013 so as to qualify themselves to be appointed as Independent Directors under the provisions of the Companies Act, 2013 and the relevant rules.
 The Board has Independent Non-Executive Director based on fit and proper criteria ~ qualification, expertise, track record, integrity etc. With the enactment of the Companies Act, 2013 ('the Act') it is mandatory for every listed Company to appoint requisite number of 'Independent Directors' as defined in Section 149(6) of the Companies Act, 2013.
-The Company, in compliance with the SEBI (LODR) Regulations, 2015, has already appointed Shri Sunil C. Modi, Shri Bhushan S. Limaye, Shri Jagadish B. Shetty and Shri Neel M. Vora as Independent Non-Executive Directors of the Company on the Board.
-The Board is of the opinion that the existing Independent Directors fulfil the criteria as specified in Section 149 of the Companies Act, 2013 and the Rules made thereunder.
+The Company, in compliance with the SEBI (LODR) Regulations, 2015, has already appointed Shri Sunil C. Modi, Shri Bhushan S. Limaye, Shri Jagadish B. Shetty and Shri Neel M. Vora as Independent Directors fulfil the criteria as specified in Section 149 of the Companies Act, 2013 and the Rules made thereunder.
 Brief profile of the Directors proposed to be appointed / re-appointed and other information as stipulated under SEBI (LODR) Regulations, 2015 and Secretarial Standard 2 are part of the Corporate Governance Report annexed to this Report.